Acucarinho/Doppel/README.md

 [![GitHub release](https://img.shields.io/badge/release-v0.3.0-blue)]()
 [![License](https://img.shields.io/badge/license-MIT-green)]()

 **Doppel** is a Red Team oriented DNS telemetry tool that helps operators detect when Blue Teams, IDS, or IPS systems are performing reverse lookups or other DNS-based reconnaissance on attacker-controlled infrastructure.
 It centralizes multiple DNS log sources, performs pattern-based detection, and provides reputation enrichment and alerting.
+When suspicious activity is detected, Doppel automatically triggers an **email notification** to the configured recipient, ensuring operators are immediately informed of reconnaissance attempts in real time.

 ---